chaseofthejungle/js-task-tracker/README.md

 # JS Task Tracker

 **Description:** Generates lists of in progress and completed tasks.
 Tasks may be added or renamed using a button or the Enter key, and may be deleted by clicking a delete button.
-Should be compatible with all popular web browsers.
+Compatible with all popular web browsers.

 **Live Demo:** [Click Here](https://chaseofthejungle.github.io/js-task-tracker/app/)